alexlabbane/kleinhacks-workshop/README.md

 For instructions on how to populate the firebaseConfig variable to access the database, look here: https://firebase.google.com/docs/firestore/quickstart

-You should be able to find any othe resources on the firebase website or google as needed.
+You should be able to find any other resources on the firebase website or google as needed.

 To "run" the project, you can open index.html in a web browser, and the app should load!
 You can also use a hosting service to put it on the web.
 From there, you can send the link to your friends and chat with them!